trustableai/trustableai.github.io/index.md

   - Launch a convert to casting Deep Learning model to Non-Fungible token(NFT) on on [Polkadot](https://polkadot.network/).
 - 2021/Q4 :
   - Deep Learning Model DAO on [Polkadot](https://polkadot.network/).
-  - SDK to hook Verifiable Claimsm to Deep Learning model.
+  - SDK to hook Verifiable Claims to Deep Learning model.

 ## FAQ